scottrenz/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

-A method is a function inside of an object and can be used referencing the object name with a dot folowing and the method name.
+A method is a function inside of an object and can be used referrencing the object name with a dot folowing and the method name.

 3. What is closure?

 Closure is the fact that variables referenced in nested functions can refer to variables in a higher order of nesting but not to variables created at a lower level in the nesting.

 4. Describe the four rules of the 'this' keyword.

 Principle 1: Window/Global Object Binding
     When in the global scope, the value of “this” will be the window/console Object;
 Principle 2: Implicit Binding
-    Whenever a function is called by a preceding dot, the object before that dot is this. r this so when we log out the this keyword we get a different object each time it’s run.
+    Whenever a function is called by a preceding dot, the object before that dot is this.
 Principle 3: New binding
     Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.
 Principle 4: Explicit binding